rahim-hashim/video_transcripts/_Transcripts/New York Times Podcasts/20240304_New York Times Podcasts.md

 *  The hardline Republicans have said, this indictment, it's just the next part of the cover-up.
 *  It's just the next way that the FBI is doing the bidding of the Biden crime family.
 *  So you're saying many of the Republicans who first relied on this now false intelligence
-*  are undeterred by the fact that it has been branded fake by the government?
+*  are undeterred by the fact that it has been branded fake by the government.
 *  And are now also claiming that this allegation was not that central to the impeachment inquiry.
 *  But it was.
 *  Correct.